kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

    - Review the Shared Data Source(s) using this connection and Report(s) using this connection as an embedded data source.
    - Modify the Connection String.
    - Specify Credentials (e.g., Windows credentials or a user name and password) under "Log into the data source".
+If no shared data source currently exists for this connection, the dialog will allow you to add a new shared data source by specifying:
+   - Name (for example, SalesDS)
+   - Path (for example, /Shared Data)
    - Click **Save** to apply the changes.

   <img src="../media/update-connection-string.png" style="width:75%; height:75%">

 {: .note }
-> 1. SSRS Reports Migration Wizard cannot retrieve passwords from embedded/shared data sources on the source report server.
-It is therefore essential to manually manage and input the connection strings with their corresponding passwords on this screen.
+> 1. Note: The wizard cannot retrieve passwords from embedded or shared data sources on the source report server.
+You must manually enter the credentials where required.
 >
 > 2. The Dependent Objects shown in the grid are those that have an embedded connection.
 These objects directly use this connection.
 During migration, their embedded data sources can be converted into shared data sources, which will then point to the data source shown on this screen.
 This feature (Convert to shared data sources if connection exists) is optional.
 >